Sandalots/YourNextAlbum/README.md

 python3 -m venv venv && source venv/bin/activate
 pip install -r requirements.txt

-python album_scraper.py          # Scrape reviews, (DO NOT RUN UNLESS YOU REALLY HAVE TO AS IT WILL TAKE A VERY LONG TIME!!!) python dataset_creator.py        # Preprocess with NLTK and turn into a dataset python sentiment_analyzer.py     # Analyze (8+ feature types) from review texts python recommender_model.py      # builds the model and recommends albums based on given prompt streamlit run app.py             # Launches a streamlit UI to allow users to prompt the created model for album recommendations
+python pitchfork_album_scraper.py  # Scrape reviews, (DO NOT RUN UNLESS YOU REALLY HAVE TO AS IT WILL TAKE A VERY LONG TIME TO SCRAPE ALL ~5000 ALBUM REVIEWS!!!) python album_reviews_dataset_creator.py # Preprocess with NLTK and turn into a dataset python album_reviews_text_sentiment_analyser.py # Analyze (8+ feature types) from review texts python album_recommender_model.py # builds the model and recommends albums based on given prompt streamlit run album_recommender_prompt_app.py # Launches a streamlit UI to allow users to prompt the created model for album recommendations
 ```

 ## Analysis Features from the Author's Album Review(s)